BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_events/bz_eGameEndEvent.md

     - dataType: int
       description: The player who triggered the event.
 If it was triggered automatically, this value will be the server ID (253)
       name: playerID
+      since: V2
     - dataType: bool
-      description: Set to true if the game was ended with /gameover or /superkill or via the API
+      description: Set to true if the game was ended with `/gameover` or `/superkill` or via the API
       name: gameOver
+      since: V2
     - dataType: double
       description: The server time the event occurred (in seconds).
       name: eventTime